Home / publications / commentaries /

 References

 [i] This should be viewed as a highly uncertain estimate and includes the £370 million fixed-cost payment to Rwanda’s development fund up to 2026-27, £120 million paid once 300 people have been relocated to Rwanda, known direct Home Office costs as at February 2024, estimated future direct Home Office costs for a five-year period, £6 million in per-person development fund payments (£20,000 x 300), £55 million in per-person operational and healthcare payments, and flights estimated at £11,000 per person, which includes costs for chartering and fuel but not escorts.
 The estimate also assumes that 10% of people relocated people depart Rwanda over the five-year period (based on a quarterly departure rate of around 0.5%).
-The estimate excludes unknown legal fees after February 2024, and the costs of providing escorts to relocate individuals, which depends on the number of flights required.
+The estimate excludes unknown legal fees after February 2024 and the costs of providing escorts to relocate individuals, which depend on the number of flights required.

-[ii] The IPPR’s figure assumes 10% voluntarily depart Rwanda over the five-year period, and includes the £370 million fixed-cost payment to Rwanda’s development fund, plus £120 million once 300 people have been relocated to Rwanda, plus £400 million in per-person development fund payments (£20,000 x 20,000), plus per-person operational and healthcare payments.
+[ii] The IPPR’s figure assumes 10% voluntarily depart Rwanda over the five-year period and includes the £370 million fixed-cost payment to Rwanda’s development fund, plus £120 million once 300 people have been relocated to Rwanda, plus £400 million in per-person development fund payments (£20,000 x 20,000), plus per-person operational and healthcare payments.

 [iii] Shoham, S., Bolzman, L. and Birger, L. (2018).
 Moving under Threats: The Treacherous Journeys of Refugees who ‘Voluntary’ Departed from Israel to Rwanda and Uganda and Reached Europe.
 Available at: https://www.law.ox.ac.uk/research-subject-groups/centre-criminology/centreborder-criminologies/blog/2018/10/moving-under